The pandemic has been hard. We’re here to make things a bit easier.

 24/7 text-based providers

 Our clinicians work around the clock to make sure that everyone, insurance or not, has support.

 Our articles are constantly updated with the latest and greatest in the health world.

 Free symptom checker

-Our app compares your symptoms to others, giving you an accurate idea of what’s wrong.
+Our app compares your symptoms to others, giving you information on how People Like You were diagnosed and treated.

 Our licensed providers were trained at top-tier medical institutions